 Applications received after the closing date will only be considered if courses do not have a residential school prior to the course start date and where places remain available.

 Once you complete your application, you will receive a confirmation email with your submission information.
 Applications are uploaded to our database daily and you can monitor progress of your application by returning to CSU Online Admission and logging in as a returning user.

 Non-competitive undergraduate and postgraduate applications are processed within 2 - 10 business days.

 The Admissions Office will contact you by email if further documentation is required to complete the assessment of your application.

 Applications through UAC and VTAC open in August each year for admission in the following year.
 You can submit a number of course preferences on a single UAC or VTAC application.
 Check with UAC and VTAC for details of application closing dates and offer rounds each year.

 If your application is successful, you will receive an Offer of Admission to Charles Sturt University by email.
 You will need to accept your offer by visiting the CSU website and following the steps provided online.

 Once you have accepted your offer and been issued a CSU student login, you will be able to access CSU's Online Administration system.
-Refer to the CSU Handbook for your year of commencement to check the recommended enrolment pattern and ensure you are enroled in the correct subjects.
-Sessions are held during Orientation Week if you would like help enroling in your subjects.
+Refer to the CSU Handbook for your year of commencement to check the recommended enrolment pattern and ensure you are enrolled in the correct subjects.
+Sessions are held during Orientation Week if you would like help enrolling in your subjects.